Quantum entropy and cardinality of the rational numbers: 3. Cardinality of and

-As an important consequence of the present article, Theorem 2-1 indicates that the covering of $R$ by the collection of open balls with rational radii centered at points with rational coordinates no longer gives a countable covering of $R$.
-This is important for the Lindel$\ddot{o}$f covering theorem in $R$ which uses the above covering and we will have to construct a new countable covering to show that $R$ is a Lindel$\ddot{o}$f space [12].
-The present article can be significant for differential geometry and metrization theorems that depend on second-countability [7,13].
-We can use the \textit{axiom of choice} as an alternative to prove theorems that use countable basis [7].
-We also find that $R$ need not to be first-countable when the rationals are not countable.
-We conclude with the note that a covering using $Q^n, ~n \in Z_+$, is not troublesome when we don't require countability of $Q$ contradicting Theorem 2-1.
-In such cases, we can replace the term \textit{countable covering} by $R^n$-\textit{covering} for the collection of open balls with rational radii centered at points with rational coordinates in $R^n$.
+As a significant consequence of this article, Theorem 2-1 shows that the collection of open balls with rational radii centred at points with rational coordinates no longer provides a countable basis for the standard topology in $R$ [5] and is not a countable covering of $R$.
+The Lindel$\ddot{o}$f covering theorem in $R$ uses the above covering to conclude that $R$ is a Lindel$\ddot{o}$f space [14].
+Thus, we need to construct a new countable covering to prove that $R$ is a Lindel$\ddot{o}$f space [14].
+We can use the \textit{axiom of choice} to prove theorems that use countable basis [7].
+A related issue is the metrizability and existence of connections in the spacetime manifold [7,8].
+This corresponds to the transition from pregeometry to geometry [15].
+Countability of the rational numbers gives rise to the concept of completely separable topological spaces (second-countable spaces) [7], which possess a topology with a countable basis, convenient for the introduction of metrics (Theorem 2-67 [7], Appendix 2 [8]).
+A locally compact and completely separable Hausdorff space is paracompact (Theorem 2-66 [7]).
+The later property allows to introduce connections globally in a topological manifold (Theorem 2.11 Chapter 2 [8]).
+On the other hand, Eqs.(7,8,10,13) follow from quantizing classical electrodynamics and various experimental observations establish general relativity based on connection and metric in the spacetime manifold which is locally $R^n$ [15,16,17].
+This leads us to the \textit{axiom of choice} as a more rigorous tool to prove theorems that otherwise use the existence of a countable basis in a topological space (second-countable spaces).
+The present article indicates that the \textit{axiom of choice} can play a significant role in the differential topology of spacetime manifold and in the formal theories of quantum gravity, both of which require connection and metric [18,19].
+More generally, present day quantum theory of particle physics is described by gauge theories that includes gravity [20,21].
+Interactions are described by various connections where gauge invariance and stability might play significant roles to determine the actions [18,20] and particle spectrum [20].
+The mathematics of transition from pregeometry to a geometry based on connections in the spacetime manifold can play a pivotal role to predict and explain the structure of relativistic and non-relativistic quantum theory of gauge fields.
+Quantum theory of gauge fields incorporates both propagators and entangled quantum states.
+Lastly, we conclude the present article with the note that a covering using $Q^n, ~n \in Z_+$, is not troublesome when we don't require countability of $Q$ contradicting Theorem 2-1.
+In such cases, we can replace the term \textit{countable covering} by $R^n$-\textit{covering} for the collection of open balls with rational radii centred at points with rational coordinates in $R^n$.